 Unlike most product roadmaps, the GO roadmap is goal-oriented (hence the name).
 Goals such as user acquisition, activation or retention play a central role.
 This shifts the conversation from debating features to agreeing on strategic objectives, making smart investment decisions, and aligning the stakeholders.
 The GO product roadmap is designed for creating products with Lean Startup or Scrum.
 Use it to establish product goals, carry out release planning, and coordinate the development and launch of different products.

-Join thousands of other product managers and product owners, download the PDF or Excel template now, and improve the way you do roadmapping!
+Join over two thousand product managers and product owners, download the PDF or Excel template now, and improve the way you do roadmapping!

 Brilliantly simple. //The GO Product Roadmap | Roman Pichler http://t.co/BNxflnNUI7 via @RomanPichler

-You can learn more about using the GO Product Roadmap by attending Roman’s Agile Product Planning Strategy and Roadmaps course.
-The course teaches you tips and tricks to apply the roadmap successfully, and it shows you how the roadmap relates to your vision and your business model.
+You can learn more about using the GO Product Roadmap by attending Roman’s Agile Product Planning Strategy and Roadmap course.
+The course teaches you tips and tricks to apply the roadmap successfully, and it shows you how the roadmap relates to your vision and product strategy and the business model.

 Please contact us for onsite delivery of the course, for bespoke product roadmap workshops, and for a virtual roadmap training course.

-The video and the corresponding slide deck below explain what the GO product roadmap is, and how you can used it.
+The video below explains what the GO product roadmap is and how to use it.

 The GO Product Roadmap introduces the tool and explains how to use it.

 Ten Tips for Creating an Agile Product Roadmap helps you create an effective GO roadmap.